Careers / Interviewing tips

 Feel free to bring show and tell: code samples, writing samples, sample projects.
 You can also draw for us on the whiteboard to illustrate your points.
 Show us your stuff.

-If you are applying for an Information Developer or Marketing position, having a portfolio to demonstrate your work is a key part of the interview process.
+If you are applying for an Information Developer or Marketing position, bring a portfolio to demonstrate your work.
+This is a key part of the interview process.

-In most cases, the interview process is conducted in our offices, face to face.
-Of course, there may be more faces on our side of the table.
-You will receive detailed information about the people you will be speaking with closer to the interview date.
+In most cases, we’ll conduct your interview in our offices, face to face.
+Of course, there may be more faces on our side of the table than on yours.

-In Canada, you will spend some time with the Human Resources person learning about the company and what we do and covering the administrative end of your questions.
+In Canada, you will spend some time with a member of our Human Resources team, learning about the company and what we do and covering the administrative end of your questions.

 Usually, there will be at least two interviews.
-The first one is an information exchange – get to know each other – basic fit screening interview.
-The second is generally for hiring manager input and approval.
+The first one is an information exchange where we’ll get to know each other.
+Consider this your basic fit screening interview.
+The second interview is generally for hiring manager input and approval.
 If your job touches lots of areas, the group of people who meet you will expand.

-Skills testing will be part of the interview process for some positions, for example, Information Developers and Accounting.
+Skills testing will be part of the interview process for some positions, (e.g., Information Developers and Accounting).

 If you are applying for a Sales position, you will be expected to do a presentation as part of the interview process.
 After all, talking to a boardroom full of strangers needs to be one of your key strengths.
-You get to pick the topic.
+But, don’t worry: you get to pick the topic.

 - Shake hands firmly – but resist the urge to crush bones.